poelstra/mhub/README.md

 The list below shows notable changes between each release.
 For details, see the version tags at GitHub.

+1.0.0 (2019-06-05):
+- protocol: Add unsubscribe command
+- server: Implement `HeaderStore` and use it for `default` node
+- server: Remove test nodes from `server.conf.json`, but keep `ping` and `heartbeat` (renamed from `blib`).
+- all: various bugfixes and huge refactoring of the code base, thanks @rikkertkoppes!

 0.9.1 (2017-08-18):
 - mhub-server: Fix TLS server on newer versions of Node.